Strangemother/android-share-button/README.md

 > Note to self: "Hello Me" 💚

-My personal link stash for Android (currently) and the web.
-Save links and images from anywhere, store them my way. https://talofa.me
+Personal link stash tool for Android (currently).
+Save links and images from anywhere, store them your way. https://talofa.me

 ## What is this?